-First things first: Can a mechanics lien in California even be extended?
-Technically, yes it can.
-However, the term “lien extension” is nowhere to be found in the language of California’s lien law, nor is there a process for claimants to file a “lien extension” document to get a mechanics lien’s life extended.
+Yes, but it can be complicated.
+Particularly because the term “lien extension” is nowhere to be found in the language of California’s lien law.
+Nor is there a process for claimants to file a “lien extension” document to get a mechanics lien’s life extended.

 Here’s an example: